TYPES OF TOOTHBRUSHES - CHOOSE THE BEST BRUSH FOR YOU

 Get a Better Clean with an Electric Toothbrush

 The bottom line is that if you choose the toothbrush that is the right size and style for your mouth and your oral care needs, you’ll be able to clean your teeth more completely and help prevent bacterial buildup and the development of plaque.
+Check out Oral-B’s latest deals on top electric toothbrushes to find the one that’s right for you at a limited-time price.

 Remember that regular replacement of toothbrushes contributes to maintaining a consistently high level of oral hygiene because clinical research shows a new toothbrush can remove up to 30% more plaque than one that's three months old.*